 - Prayer to God - We believe he wants to hear us and respond to our prayers.

 - Lord's Supper - So we can be reminded, and celebrate, the death of Jesus Christ on our behalf.
-All Christians (e.g. if you have been baptised in the name of the Father, Son & Spirit and can confess the Apostles Creed) are welcome to join in this celebration, even if you're visiting.
+All Christians are welcome to join in this celebration, even if you're visiting.
+(A good rule of thumb is if you have been baptised in the name of the Father, Son & Spirit and can confess the Apostles Creed, you're welcome to join!)

-- Preaching/sermon - Kind of like a lecture based on a section of the Bible.
+- Preaching/sermon - A teaching time based on a section of the Bible.

 - Baptisms - Sometimes people will undergo a symbolic washing as a sign of belonging to Jesus.